 How to Expedite Your VA Disability Claim Due to Hardship

-There are some ways for you to speed up the process in getting to a decision and receiving benefit payments.
-This article will walk through those steps.
+There are some ways for you to speed up the process of getting to a decision and receiving benefit payments, and this article will walk through those steps.

 How can I speed up my VA disability claim?

-VA Disability claims can take several years to process and sometimes that creates serious financial challenges to the veteran and his/her family.
-There are a few ways, however, to accelerate the process of getting a claim determination.
+VA Disability claims can take several years to process, sometimes creating severe financial challenges for veterans and their families.
+There are a few ways to accelerate the process of getting a claim determination.
 If you can document that you meet any of the following criteria, you may be able to speed up the processing of your claim: financial hardship, homelessness, certain illnesses, former POW or award recipients, and/or advanced age.

 What is VA financial hardship?

 “Financial hardship” for purposes of requesting expediting of your VA disability claim means that you, the veteran, are unable to earn enough income to pay essential expenses such as housing payments or medical expenses relating to your disability.
-Minor hardships are not sufficient; the VA needs to find that the financial hardship is “extreme.”
-If you are getting collection notices from credits, facing eviction or foreclosure, needing to file bankruptcy, or having your utilities cut off, are the types of extreme conditions that may be sufficient for expedited treatment of your disability claim.
+Minor hardships are insufficient; the VA needs to find that the financial hardship is “extreme.”
+Getting collection notices from credits, facing eviction or foreclosure, needing to file bankruptcy, or having your utilities cut off – these extreme conditions may be sufficient for expedited treatment of your disability claim.

-Watch video to hear from an experienced veterans law attorney
+Watch this video to hear from experienced veterans law attorney Amanda L. Mineer.

 What qualifies as homelessness for expediting a claim?